Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Transference of SDEs

 \chapter{Transference of SDEs}

 In this chapter we apply the method from Chapter \ref{chapter:general_factorization} to the Wiener space.
 The main technical result is Theorem \ref{theorem:change_multi_SDE} below and gives a functional map to move a BSDE from one stochastic basis to another one.
 For this we do not need any uniqueness of the solution of the BSDE that is moved.
 By using an independent copy of the Wiener space we generate in Chapter \ref{chapter:BSDE} below a twisted copy of our BSDE by this procedure.
 The comparison of the original BSDE with the twisted copy will yield to the notion of anisotropic smoothness.
-Theorem \ref{theorem:change_multi_SDE} might also be exploited to map a BSDE to the canonical path-space of continuous functions.
+Theorem \ref{theorem:change_multi_SDE} might also be exploited to map a BSDE to the canonical path-space of continuous functions \st{or from the canonical path-space back to some other space}.